arm/arm-toolchain/arm-software/embedded/docs/building-from-source.md

 The default CMake arguments to build a particular variant are stored in a JSON format in the `arm-multilib/json/variants` folder, which can be loaded at configuration with the `-DVARIANT_JSON` setting.
-Any additional options provided on the command line will override values from he JSON. `-DC_LIBRARY` will be required to set which library to build, and `-DLLVM_BINARY_DIR` should point to the top-level directory of a build or install of LLVM.
+Any additional options provided on the command line will override values from the JSON. `-DC_LIBRARY` will be required to set which library to build, and `-DLLVM_BINARY_DIR` should point to the top-level directory of a build or install of LLVM.